DataDog/dd-trace-java/CONTRIBUTING.md

 >[!NOTE]
 > For reference, the [full list of all labels available](https://github.com/DataDog/dd-trace-java/labels).
 > If you feel one is missing, let [the maintainer team](https://github.com/orgs/DataDog/teams/apm-java) know!

+## Pull Request Reviews

+### Review Expectations

+After making you pull request ready for review by converting it from draft, you can expect getting an initial review comment within two working days, and a full review within a week of work.
+If you don't receive any update, feel free to send a nice reminder to the assigned reviewers using pull request comments or our internal Slack channel.

+### Stale Pull Requests

+A pull request is considered "stale" if it has had no activity (comments, updates) for the last quarter.
+Stale PRs will be commented and labelled as such (using the `tag: stale` label), then closed if they still receive no update for a week after.

+Closed PRs can be reopened at any time, but may be closed again if they ever meet the same stale conditions.